xwmario/Warez/README.md

 - [PDF/Ebook trackers for college textbooks](https://www.reddit.com/r/trackers/comments/hrgmv/tracker_with_pdfsebooks_of_college_textbooks/c1xrq44/) Old-but-still-useful list of ebook/textbook trackers, DDL sites, and IRC communities
 - [How to "rent" your textbooks for free from Amazon](https://www.reddit.com/r/Piracy/comments/3ma9qe/guide_how_to_rent_your_textbooks_for_free_from/) "Going to college?
 Living off top ramen for dinner?
 Let me show you have to "rent" your textbooks for free & for life!"
 - [Guide for Finding Textbooks](https://www.reddit.com/r/Piracy/comments/3i9y7n/guide_for_finding_textbooks/) Extensive tutorial by /u/Amosqu
-- [forcoder](https://forcoder.su/) Ebooks & Elearning For Programming
+- [forcoder](https://forcoder.su/) Ebooks & Elearning for Programming

 ## Courses and Tutorials
 - [TUTSGALAXY](https://tutsgalaxy.com/)